hearkus/hearkus/docs/5-terms-of-use.md

   and location;
 - The term "warranty" refers to any assurance that a product or service will perform to a certain standard or will not fail to perform in a certain way;
-- A material revision means a change to the Terms that is significant enough to warrant a new version of the Terms.
-In other words, a material revision is a

 ## Changes to the Terms of Service